TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 The damp paper starves the grass/weed of sunlight, and it eventually dies off.

-Adding organic citrus peels to your DIY organic weed killer mixes can boost their killing power significantly.
+Adding organic citrus peels to your DIY organic anti-weed solution boosts its killing power significantly.

 The essential oils in citrus peels contain d-limonene and citric acid, which act as surfactants and help your organic DIY herbicides to reach the ‘heart' of the weed quicker.